-Ready to experience the culture of Osaka?
-Scoot around the city with ease with this complete guide on how to get around Osaka…
+Ready to plan your trip to Osaka?
+Scoot around with ease with this complete guide on how to get around Osaka…

-How to get around Osaka: A transportation guide
+How to get around Osaka by public transportation

 Like most Japanese cities, Osaka has an efficient and well-run public transport system.
 Transportation in Osaka is dominated by the subway system.
-As long as you can make your way through the sometimes-confusing subway stations this is by far the best way of getting around Osaka.
+As long as you can make your way through the sometimes confusing subway stations, the metro is by far the best way of getting around Osaka.

 The subway stations are vast and include shopping areas and restaurants.
-The system covers almost every part of Osaka and, in true Japanese fashion, the trains are always on time.
+The system covers almost every part of the city.
+In true Japanese fashion, trains are always on time.

-Buses, trams, taxis and bicycles are also readily available and form an essential part of the Osaka’s transportation system.
+Buses, trams, taxis, and bicycles are also readily available.
+These alternative modes of transport form an essential part of the Osaka’s transportation system.

 Osaka transportation cards & passes